 Charitable lead trusts allow you to transfer assets to a trust, then gift the income to a charity of your choice.
 Eventually the assets are distributed to your beneficiaries.
 Properly set up, this type of planned and deferred gift may help you redirect income to charity and avoid estate taxes in the future.

 Life income plans offer a way for you to receive income for life, gain an immediate charitable tax deduction and leave an everlasting legacy to the Greater Dayton Region.
 Additionally, life income plans can:

 - significantly reduce or even eliminate capital gains tax on gifts of appreciated property,

 - offer effective and flexible retirement planning options,

 - remove gifted assets from your taxable estate, and

 - provide income for life for you and your family.

 Learn more about the types of life income plans.

-Learn more about current and deferred gift giving options, as well as gift options that produce income for you and/or others, in our brochure, Ways You Can Fund Your Charitable Gift.
+Learn more about current and deferred gift giving options, as well as gift options that produce income for you and/or others, in our brochure, Ways to Give Through and to Your Charitable Fund.